abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 ##### Sharing the Mapping Code

 First problem is that: A module uses its own `DbContext` which needs to the database mappings.
 The `MigrationsDbContext` also needs to the same mapping in order to create the database tables for this module.
-We definitely don't want to duplicate the mapping code.
+We definitely **don't want to duplicate** the mapping code.

-The solution is to define an extension method (on the `ModelBuilder`) that can be called by both `DbContext` classes.
-So, every module defines such an extension method.
+The solution is to define an **extension method** (on the `ModelBuilder`) that can be called by both `DbContext` classes.
+So, all modules define such extension methods.

 For example, the `builder.ConfigureBackgroundJobs()` method call configures the database tables for the [Background Jobs module](Modules/Background-Jobs.md).
 The definition of this extension method is something like that: